Description

 Instructions

-- In a large bowl, whisk together the flour, cinnamon, salt and baking powder and sugar and set aside.
+- In a large bowl, whisk together the flour, cinnamon, salt, baking powder, baking soda and sugar and set aside.

-- Bake muffins until tops are light golden, about 40 minutes.
+- Place muffin tin in the oven, and reduce oven temperature to 350 degrees.
+Bake muffins until tops are light golden, about 40 minutes.
 You can also check doneness by inserting a toothpick into the center of one.
 The toothpick should come out clean.

 - Allow muffins to cool for 5 minutes and remove from muffin tins.
 If the blueberries have bubbled over onto pan, run a thin sharp knife around edges of muffins before removing.